Have a question about your upcoming ATC test? I would love to help. Please contact me at: ask_meital@jobtestprep.com

 On the actual test, you'll be given just a few seconds to memorize the exact gauges that appeared earlier.

 TIP: The challenge in this task is remembering its details.
 To do that fast enough, try to repeat the numbers the pointers point at.
-If the pointers point at a scale mark with no number on it, look at the number that is closest and try to memorize it.
+If the pointers point at a scale mark with no number on it, look at the closest number and try to memorize it.

 A similar memory test only with distracting math questions.
 You will be presented with 12 symbols you have to memorize.
 Then, you'll be given 15 simple math questions.
 After determining if the answer to each math drill is true or false, you'll be asked to recall the exact symbols presented beforehand.